doctrine/orm/docs/en/cookbook/dql-custom-walkers.rst

 Modifying the Output Walker to get the raw SQL with interpolated parameters
 ---------------------------------------------------------------------------

-Sometimes we may want to log or trace the raw SQL being generated from its DQL, ``$query->getSQL()`` will give us the prepared statement being passed to database with all values of SQL parameters being replaced by positional ``?`` or named ``:name`` as parameters are interpolated into prepared statements by the database while executing the SQL.
+Sometimes we may want to log or trace the raw SQL being generated from its DQL for profiling slow queries afterwards or audit queries that changed many rows ``$query->getSQL()`` will give us the prepared statement being passed to database with all values of SQL parameters being replaced by positional ``?`` or named ``:name`` as parameters are interpolated into prepared statements by the database while executing the SQL.